elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 We've heard reports of some folks having issues with online accounts and Tasks and have narrowed it down to restrictions with app sandboxing.
 For now we've decided to ship Tasks as a traditional deb package by default to work around this issues while we work toward a more long-term solution.

-# Files

-Fix small context menus on breadcrumbs
-Fix bookmarking a single selected item with Ctrl + D Fix renaming bookmarks in the sidebar
-FIx an issue with showing color tags when thumbnails are hidden

-# System Settings

-Use formatted device name when available
-Display more information for certain GPUs, including Intel® Xe Graphics

-Ensure the "Use this display" switch works in more circumstances

-Add toggle for showing battery percentage in Panel

-Fix a potential issue with resuming from sleep

-Improve restoring Bluetooth state on restart and resuming from suspend

-# Installer & Initial Setup

-Fix the Taiwan thing
-Fix styles for "Unused" disk partitions
-Ensure a usable hostname

-Confirm and change device name
-Two-finger swipe to navigate back

 # Hardware Compatibility

 Thanks to upstream developers working on Ubuntu, we're now shipping a fix for an issue that prevented some computers from being able to boot, including Dell devices with UEFI and some other models.
 If you weren't able to boot the initial release of OS 6, give it another shot!
 If you were able to get OS 6 installed, you're not affected by this issue and you don't need to re-install.
 This latest build inherits all the other great hardware compatibility improvements included in Ubuntu 20.04.3 release as well.
 Thanks Ubuntu!